ELANGESWARANKISHOR/XYZ-Restaurant---CSC-110-2.0-Project/README.md

 - Admin credentials and the database password are hardcoded in source (`Admin.java`, `ConnectionProvider.java`) — not suitable for production use as-is.
 - Passwords (customer and admin) are stored/compared in plain text — no hashing.
-- Minor bug: `CustomerLoginCreation.java` builds an unused `PreparedStatement` with a typo (`"inser into ..."`) that is never executed — harmless, but worth cleaning up.
-- No automated tests are included beyond the bundled JUnit jar in `lib/` (no test sources in `src/`).

 ## License / Third-Party Notices